 Graduate Program General Information

 Texas Tech University is located within an exceptionally dynamic and productive animal agriculture area.
 Texas leads the nation in beef cow-calf inventory, stocker cattle, feedlot cattle, feed and beef processing facilities, sheep, goats and horses.
-The swine and dairy cattle industries in our trade area are among the most rapid growing in the nation.
+The swine and dairy cattle industries in the southern high plains are among the most rapid growing in the nation.
 These industries, along with their supportive infrastructure, offer exceptional support to instructional, research and interning needs of students, and offer excellent employment for our graduates.

 Career Opportunities & Development